 They offer the best stability when it comes to flat water paddling as well as can be used to cut through the waves on a surf mission.
 There are also provisions to attach a windsurf to do windsurfing on the waves.

 These are a particular type of SUPs made from layers of PVC plastic.
 There are woven fibers that connect the top and the bottom of the board on the inside.

 They are light in their weight, and this makes it easy for people to carry it from one place to another.
 These SUPs are more affordable than the solid versions of SUP.

-Which is Better - Solid SUP or Inflatable SUP?
+Which is Better in 2021- Solid SUP or Inflatable SUP?